MuntahaShams/async-rust/README.md

 # async-rust
-I’ll make do through fetching data from the PokéAPI using async/.awaite offered by RUST
+I’ll make do through fetching data from the PokéAPI using async/.awaite featured by RUST